edbiomedai/scmorph/paper/paper.md

 enable analysis of complex and large morphological profiling experiments.

 # Acknowledgements
-JW and HW are funded by an MRC Unit Award.
+JW and HW are supported by an MRC PhD studentship (grant no. MC_ST_00035).

 # References